hypo69/hypo/docs/gemini/out/en/explainer/src/utils/README.md

 **Dependencies Analysis:**

-The Mermaid diagram illustrates the structure of the Tiny Utils library by showing the relationship between the overall library (`Tiny Utils`) and its modules (Convertors, String Utilities, etc).
+The Mermaid diagram illuStartes the structure of the Tiny Utils library by showing the relationship between the overall library (`Tiny Utils`) and its modules (Convertors, String Utilities, etc).
 Sub-modules within the Convertors module are also linked.
 No direct dependencies are shown in the README.
 The relationships are logical; the library contains modules, and those modules have specific implementations (e.g., `text2png.py`).
 This is a structural diagram, not a dependency graph of actual Python code.

 ## <explanation>